-Before we can dive further into the world of task management tools available out there, I’ve thought to share a quick definition of what task management is and what is it that task management tools have than make managing your tasks less of an ordeal.
+Before we can dive further into the world of task management tools available out there, I’ve thought to share a quick definition of what task management is and what is it that task management tools have that makes managing your tasks less of an ordeal.

 Task management is the process of managing a task or a general activity all through its life cycle.
 Task management can either help you, as an individual, achieve your own goals, or help groups of individuals work together, collaborate and share information for the greater good.

-Tracking a task throughout its life cycle allows you to make decisions based on the progress.
-Task management, on the modern era is made easier by task management tools that help organize and manage your teams to-do’s.
+Tracking a task throughout its life cycle allows you to make decisions based on progress.
+Task management, in the modern era, is made easier by task management tools that help organize and manage your team’s to-dos.

 Why are task management tools essential?

 Task management tools are used to track all types of tasks: personal, team, or shared tasks.